Facebooktwitterredditpinterestlinkedintumblr

 You should check if the touchpad is disabled and restore the default settings to enable the touchpad.
 You can reset these options if you believe you disabled the touchpad mistakenly.

 The drivers play an essential role and impact how the touchpad responds to the instructions.
 If you don’t install the drivers well or if they are outdated, the laptop’s touchpad will malfunction.
-You should install the drivers effectively and check for any updates from the manufacturer’s website.
+You should install the drivers effectively and check for updates from the manufacturer’s website.

 Although you will receive the push message on new updates, you may need to check by yourself.
 If the touchpad does not work with the update, you may roll back to previous updates to deal with the non-compatibility.

-You can easily update the drivers, but you may visit the customer care shop to sort out the issue if you cannot do it by yourself.
+You can easily update the drivers, but you may visit the customer care shop to sort out the issue if you cannot do it yourself.

 You can easily disable and enable the Dell touchpad with the Fn lock.